Starts with Their Funeral

 - Big Money Hustlas begins with the film's protagonist, Sugar Bear, attending the funeral of Officer Harry Cox.
 It then flashes back to show Sugar Bear's battles against crime lord Big Baby Sweets and the events resulting in Cox's death.

-- Gandhi opens with footage of the real Gandhi's funeral before telling the story of his life.
+- Gandhi opens with scenes of Gandhi's murder and funeral before telling the story of his life.

 - Michael Collins opens with Collins' friends mourning him, before telling the story of his life.